Photos: Familiar faces in different places

-With a new team being added, a salary-cap crunch and the drive to try to figure out how to beat the Stanley Cup-champion
+With a new team being added, a salary-cap crunch and the drive to try to figure out how to beat the Stanley Cup champion

 Pittsburgh Penguins, there was a lot of movement in the offseason.
 Here's a look at a few of the bigger-name players who will be wearing new threads this season.
 Trevor Daley, 33, signed a three-year deal with the Red Wings worth $9.5 million.
 With the Penguins, he had 11 goals and two Stanley Cups in the last two seasons.
 Jeanine Leech/Icon Sportswire Patrick Sharp is back with the team he won three Stanley Cups with.
 Sharp, 35, signed a one-year deal worth $1 million after spending the last two seasons with the Stars.
 AP Photo/G-Jun Yam Jonathan Drouin was traded to the Canadiens for highly touted prospect Mikhail Sergachev.
 Drouin, the third-overall pick in 2013, scored 21 goals for the Lightning last season.
 David Kirouac/Icon Sportswire After spending his entire 19-year career with the Sharks, workhorse Patrick Marleau signed with the Leafs in the offseason.
 Marleau, 37, has 508 career goals.
 Dan Hamilton-USA TODAY Sports Ben Bishop, 30, signed a six-year, $29.5 million deal in the offseason.
 He led the league in goals-against average in 2015-16 while with the Lightning, but is coming off an 18-win season.
 Andrew Dieb/Icon Sportswire Steve Mason, 29, signed a two-year deal with the Jets worth $8.2 million.
 He had a combined 49 wins in his last two seasons with the Flyers.
 Terrence Lee/Icon Sportswire Matt Cullen, 40, signed a one-year deal with the Wild after winning two Stanley Cups with the Penguins.
 Cullen scored 13 goals for the Penguins last season.
 Nick Wosika/Icon Sportswire After seven seasons, Marcus Johansson was traded in the summer by the Capitals to the Devils.
 He scored a career-high 24 goals last season.
-Bruce Bennett/Getty Images Justin Williams is back on familiar territory, actually, after being signed as a free agent by the Hurricanes after spending the last two seasons with the Capitals.
+Bruce Bennett/Getty Images Justin Williams is back in familiar territory, actually, after being signed as a free agent by the Hurricanes after spending the last two seasons with the Capitals.
 Williams was with the Hurricanes from 2003-09, including a 2006 Stanley Cup win.
 Reinhold Matay-USA TODAY Sports

 All the Vegas Golden Knights are familiar faces in a new place, right?
 John Hefti-USA TODAY Sports